EXPRESSCLUSTER/ExchangeServer/ExchangeServer2019/Exchange2019.md

 - Repeat this process on the **Standby Server**.

-### 1.2 Make a duplicate copy of RemoteExchange.ps1 and modify the copy as follows
+### 1.2 Make a duplicate copy of RemoteExchange.ps1 and modify the copy

 1. Navigate to the Exchange ‘Bin’ folder (e.g. C:\Program Files\Microsoft\Exchange Server\V15\Bin) on the **Primary Server**.